heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 # What is the meaning of the three roses?

-On the front elevation of the Heritage, both to left and right, between the two sets of windows there are inset panels of terra cotta tiles.
+On the front elevation of the Heritage, above both the first flooer bay windows to left and right, between the two sets of windows there are inset panels of _terra_ cotta tiles.
 Both panels display the same bas-reliefs: three roses surrounded by garlands with four raspberries.

+## "As built" and "As designed"

 <img src="https://heritagesf.github.io/photos/1925-morgan-heritage/1925-morgan-heritage-west-elevation-three-roses.jpg" width=300 >